BeiqiZh/social-media-effect-on-stock-return/README.md

 # social-media-effect-on-stock-return
-Social Network Effect and Stock Market Reaction
+Social Network Effect and Stock Market Reaction.

 ## Context
 We want to examine how social media could change the future of the stock market.